No UFC card this weekend? No problem. It gives us a chance to look into the crystal ball, predict the future, and find value in the UFC futures.

 Although UFC 219 is a couple of weeks away, this time of year can blow by fast.
 All of a sudden it is going to be December 30th and you better have your picks in, or the value will be gone.

 The odds haven’t been fully released for the prelims, but we do have some juicy moneylines on the main card and, trust me, there are a couple of jewels here that you need to shine immediately.

 Cynthia Calvillo (-320) vs. Carla Esparza (+260)

-This is a big moneyline that I saw at 5Dimes that you need to jump on fast.
+This is a big moneyline that you need to jump on fast.

 The UFC hasn’t been nice to their first women’s strawweight champion, Carla Esparza (12-4).
 For whatever reason, the former champ doesn’t get the respect she deserves.
 However, at UFC 219, she has a chance to derail another prospect who appears to be positioned to ride the hype train to the top.